If you live with another person, not only can you add that person to your car insurance, but you should!

 However, if you are adding a new driver, a young driver, or one with a less than stellar driving record, expect changes to increase your premium.

-If this is the case, you may want to talk to your insurance company about a policy that excludes that person from coverage.
+In this case, you may want to talk to your insurance company about a policy that excludes that person from coverage.
 Insurers are more likely to consider such an option if the other person who shares your home has his or her own vehicle insurance coverage.

 Reasons to Add Someone to your Car Insurance Policy

-If your roommate drives your car frequently, then it is imperative that you add them to your car insurance policy as this will only help in case of any incident involving your car.
+If your roommate drives your car frequently, then it is imperative that you add them to your car insurance policy which will help in case of any incident involving your car.